 You might be the victim of violence, worried about your safety, or trying to protect your family from a dangerous situation.
-Whatever your case is, it is urgent that a temporary restraining order is filed.
-When you need immediate protection, contact a family law attorney at The Law Offices of Hans R. Hailey in Boston, Massachusetts.
+There is no excuse for violence, ever.
+Whatever your circumstances are , you should speak with an experienced attorney.
+Contact a family law attorney at The Law Office of Hans R. Hailey.

 Restraining Order Laws

 All states, including Massachusetts, have a form of domestic violence abuse prevention restraining order.
 Generally, these restraining order laws can:

 - Prohibit the abuser from contacting, attacking, telephoning or having a 3rd party contact the victim;

 - Order the abuser to vacate a shared residence;